Washington Jewish Week: Weekly Kibbitz

-Beltway

-Jewish news with a special link to individuals and organizations "Inside the Beltway," the phrase referring to issues of special importance to the Washington, D.C., political scene.

-Commentary
+Opinion

-This section includes editorials, opinions (op-eds), and letters to the editor.
+This section includes editorials, opinions (op-eds), letters to the editor and reader poll results.

 Arts

 Articles that include both a local focus, such as a local Jewish Community Center art exhibit, to news articles with a focus on the arts, such as "Jewish talent shines at 2011 Academy Awards."

-Blogs

-A number of ongoing bloggers participate, including the Jewish Agency representative for Greater Washington, D.C., and special blogs are introduced for shorter periods, such as Rabbi Gary Davidson's "A Rabbi's Military Odyssey," reporting during his deployment to Iraq and Afghanistan as an Air Force chaplain.

 Jewish life

-Information on individual and family milestones, such as births, bar and bat (b'nai) mitvah news, engagements and marriages, obituaries, anniversaries, and birthdays, in addition to additional sections, including recipes and a holiday calendar.
+Information on individual and family milestones, such as births, bar and bat (b'nai) mitzvah news, engagements and marriages, obituaries, anniversaries, and birthdays, in addition to additional sections, including recipes and a holiday calendar.

 Features

-The Features section includes "InFocus" (a feature on one local Jewish resident), "Capital Schmoozing", "Community Voices", "Dvar Torah" (remarks linked to the weekly Torah portion), and "Sports".
+The Features section includes "You Should Know" and "Last Word" (features on local Jewish residents), "D'var Torah" (remarks linked to the weekly Torah portion) and a news feature story typically by Jewish Telegraphic Agency.

 Editorial policy

 In August 2010, when a group of local businessmen took over the paper, they stated that they would like the paper to be "a tool for increasing the number of people involved in the Jewish community."
 Louis Mayberg, one of the owners, added that this goal would be pursued while keeping the paper committed to "the highest journalistic standards": "That means accurately and fairly reporting the news in the community and not editorializing," Mayberg said.